-Staff taking children off site are made aware of any health issues pertaining to the children in their care by the School Nurse responsible for Junior or Senior School pupils.
+Staff taking children off site are made aware of any health issues pertaining to the children in their care by the School Nurses. .
 Staff should take a first aid kit, emergency asthma inhaler, if required, and the named Epi-pen for the individual concerned.
+Pupils must also carry their own named Epi-pen or Inhaler on their person.